Google Shopping Checklist for Agencies

 Don't:

-Avoid unspecific categorizations: Unclear or overly general categories can lead to your products not appearing in relevant search results.
+Avoid non-specific categorizations: Unclear or overly general categories can cause your products not to appear in relevant search results.

-No manual maintenance of large data sets: Do not rely solely on manual processes for maintaining your product data, especially with large product catalogs.
+Do not manually manage large data volumes: Do not solely rely on manual processes to maintain your product data, especially with large product catalogs.

-Integrate your Google Shopping strategy into your overall e-commerce campaign
+Integrate your Google Shopping strategy into your entire e-commerce campaign

 A successful Google Shopping strategy should not be viewed in isolation but should align with your overall e-commerce strategy.
-This includes other platforms such as Amazon, eBay, and social networks.
-It is crucial to maintain a central, always up-to-date data repository to ensure efficient campaign management.
+This also includes other platforms like Amazon, eBay, and social networks.
+It is crucial to maintain a central, always-up-to-date data repository to ensure efficient campaign management.

 Conclusion